Waldman v. Canada

 Waldman v.
 Canada (Communication No. 694/1996) was a case decided by the UN Human Rights Committee in 1999.

 Facts

-Under the Education Act of Ontario every separate school was entitled to full public funding.
-Separate schools were defined as Roman Catholic schools.
+Under the Education Act of Ontario, every separate school was entitled to full public funding.
+Separate schools were defined as Roman Catholic schools or Protestant schools.
 The Education Act stated: "1.
 (1) "separate school board" means a board that operates a school board for Roman Catholics; ...
 122. (1) Every separate school shall share in the legislative grants in like manner as a public school".
-As a result, Roman Catholic schools were the only religious schools entitled to the same public funding as the public secular schools.
+As a result, Roman Catholic schools (and in some jurisdictions, Protestant schools) were the only religious schools entitled to the same public funding as the public secular schools.
 The Supreme Court of Canada confirmed the law in two cases, including Adler v.
 Ontario.

 Mr. Waldman wished to provide his children with a Jewish education, and he faced therefore a financial hardship, which was not experienced by a Roman Catholic parent.
 He contended that the Education Act violated Articles 2, 18, 26, 27 of the Covenant.